CSUN-COMP587-F18/assign1/README.md

 ```

 ...where `URL` is the URL above.
-This will download all the files in your fork to the local `assign1` directory, underneath whatever directory you're in.
+This will download all the files in your fork to the local `assign1` directory.
+(The directory is created in whatever directory you're in.)
-(The `assign1` directory will be created automatically.)

-Don't make any changes just yet; there is still some setup we need to do.

 ### Step 3: Setup your Fork to Sync with the Original ###

 At the end of the first step, it was established that your fork is a **copy** of the original repository, frozen in a certain point in time.
-While this has its uses, it's a little annoying, because we often want to be in sync with the original repository.

-To keep things in sync, we will take advantage of a `git` feature known as [remotes](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes).
+To keep things in sync, we will use a `git` feature known as [remotes](https://git-scm.com/book/en/v2/Git-Basics-Working-with-Remotes).
 For our purposes, a _remote_ is a glorified URL pointing to a remotely-accessible `git` repository somewhere.
 If you type the following command: